 In a recent survey performed by the United States Department of Labor, professional dieticians provided a list of the most common job duties they perform.
 As a summary, we have culled the list and found the most popular and relevant items from that survey.
 The top job duties of a dietician include:

-- Assessing the nutritional needs, diet restrictions, and current health plans of individuals in an effort draft treatment plans and counseling benchmarks
+- Assessing the nutritional needs, current health plans, and diet restrictions of individuals in an effort draft treatment plans and counseling benchmarks

 - Advising patients, corporations, and families on dietary plans, nutritional principles, food preparation, diet modifications, and while food selection